FOUR SPEED FAN CIRCUITRY SIMPLIFIED

 available on line.
 The

-gauge version appears to be Dorman PN 85365.
-I have only
+gauge version is more appropriate and appears to be Dorman PN 85365,

-however they link you to an Advance Auto Parts link which is dead.
+however this links you to an Advance Auto Parts link which is dead.

-Dorman 85365 is not found on the Advance Auto Parts page.
+Dorman 85365 is not found on any Advance Auto Parts page.
 If anyone can

-So I sucessfully used the 14-16 gauge terminals since I couldn't find
+So I improvised and sucessfully used the 14-16 gauge terminals since I

 larger ones.
 I added one of my large